kensanata/just-halberds/Halberts.md

 **Companion**: A young human who has not made any careers, or an intelligent animal such as a cat, an owl, or a raven.
-If human, name your companion and roll the six attributes (2d6 each for strength, dexterity, endurance, intelligence, education, and status).
+If human, name your companion and roll the six attributes (2d6 each for Strength, Dexterity, Endurance, Intelligence, Education, and Status).

 **Dog**: A loyal companion that needs to be fed.
-Damage 2d6; endurance 3d6; life 2d6.
+Damage 2d6; Endurance 3d6; Life 2d6.

 **Horse**: A loyal mount that requires care and feeding.
-Damage 3d6; endurance 6d6; life 3d6.
+Damage 3d6; Endurance 6d6; Life 3d6.

 **Land**: A piece of land in the wilderness that has been granted to you.
 Taking possession of said land is up to you however.